ikunetwork/WhitePaper/README.md

 ### `devTools`

-Participants will access the IN through a `devTools` integrated interface.
-The `devTools` consist of the following:
+Participants will access the Network through a `devTools` integrated interface.
+The `devTools` may include the following:

 * `RFP` submission forms
 * Wallet registration